Evitagen/CryptoPortfolio/README.md

 * Multi-Browser support - tested on Chrome / Brave / Firefox / Safari

 Don't store any real cryptocurrency portfolios on this site!. - https://cryfolio.azurewebsites.net/

+you can login with
+username - test
+password - password